knative/docs/docs/install/quickstart-install.md

 # Install the Knative quickstart plugin

-This quickstart plugin provides a simplified Knative installation on a Minikube or a Kubernetes running locally on a single computer.
+This quickstart plugin provides a simplified Knative installation on a kind or Minikube Kubernetes cluster running locally on a single computer.
 This installation is well suited for experimentation.
 For information on production installs, see the [Installation Roadmap](README.md#installation-roadmap).

 --8<-- "quickstart-install.md"